department-of-veterans-affairs/vets-website/content/pages/beta-enrollment/personalization.md

 ### What are beta tools?

 These are new tools we're testing out to make sure they're working the way they should before we make them available to all Vets.gov users.
-When you try out these tools in their beta (or test) version, you'll get to use them right away.
-And you'll be helping us make the site better for others in the Veteran community.
+We'll preview these tools together, and your feedback will help us make them better for others in the Veteran community.

 ### What will happen when I try out the beta tools?